James Goodnight: Growth and expansion

 As of 2025, Goodnight has remained CEO of SAS Institute for nearly 50 years.
 Under his leadership, the company experienced continuous growth.
 Its revenue increased from $138,000 in its first year in business, to $420 million in 1993 and $3.2 billion in 2022.

-SAS is one of the largest privately held software providers in the world.
-It develops several suites of software related to statistical analysis, machine learning, deep learning, computer vision and natural language processing, including SAS, JMP and SAS Viya.
+SAS develops several suites of software related to statistical analysis, machine learning, deep learning, computer vision and natural language processing, including SAS, JMP and SAS Viya.

 The SAS campus in Cary has grown to cover 900 acres, with approximately 4,000 out of the company's 10,000 employees based there.

-For most of SAS' history, Goodnight rejected acquisition offers and chosen not to take SAS public to protect the company's work environment.
-Since 2021, Goodnight has been guiding the company's preparation for an initial public offering (IPO).
-The planned IPO will allow the company to offer stock options to employees and to raise its profile.
+For most of SAS' history, Goodnight rejected acquisition offers and chose not to take SAS public to protect the company's work environment.
+Goodnight had been guiding the company's preparation for an initial public offering (IPO) since 2021, with plans to go public by 2024.
+However, as of April 2026, SAS walked back its plans to go public.